-This will send a series of ICMP echo request packets to the target host and display the results, including the round-trip time for each packet and the percentage of packets that were received.
+This will send a series of ICMP request packets to the target host and display the results, including the round-trip time for each packet and the percentage of packets that were received.

 If the host is reachable, you should see a series of replies from the host indicating that the packets were received.

 If the host is not reachable, you will see a series of request timeouts indicating that the packets were not received.

 If the host is not reachable, there could be a problem with the network connectivity between your system and the host.

 You can use the traceroute command to see the route that packets are taking between your system and the host, which can help you identify the source of the connectivity issue.